AmirMahdiRezaeiEECS/ALL-IN-ONE/README.md

 🔹 Level 2: Team-Level OOP Architecture

 Each team = an object instance in the company’s organization.
-	•	Their attributes are their expertise, datasets, and goals.
+	•	Their attributes are their expertise & goals.
 	•	Their methods are their internal workflows.
 	•	Their interface is how they expose results or collaborate with other teams.
 	•	Their inheritance hierarchy comes from your strategic layers — for example, “All vision models inherit from BaseVisionModule.”

-This allows the company itself to scale like software — without losing unity.
+ This approach allows the company itself to scale like software — without losing unity — while also creating transparency about which part of the organization is responsible for which part of the code.

-⸻
+---

 4. Strategic Structure for Our Learning Path

-Given this, our OOP learning and design path should proceed in three layers — aligned with your “ALL IN ONE” philosophy:
+Given this, our OOP learning and design path should proceed in three layers — aligned with “ALL IN ONE” philosophy:

 Phase 1 — Strategic Layer (Organizational OOP)
-We’ll model your organization using OOP and SOLID logic:
+We’ll model our organization using OOP and SOLID logic:
 	•	Each team’s scope = one class.
 	•	Each collaboration = an interface.
 	•	Each leadership principle = a design pattern (e.g., Strategy, Observer, Mediator).